tpowellcio/mbrochh.github.com/source/posts/ssl.md

 Category: Blog
 Tags: ssl, webfaction

+For my next big project it will be mandatory to use a SSL certificate for the web application.
+I have never dealt with SSL before, so I am going to take some notes here.
+Let's see how it goes...

+I decided to give [StartSSL](https://www.startssl.com/) a trie because when I asked around it got recommended several times for offering a good free certificate.
+Their website looks exceptionally ugly but since it is free, I am not going to compain here.

 After chosing the free option I had to provide my name, address, phone number and email.
 I got an activation link via email immediately.
 Adter using the activation link I was told that my details will be checked within the next 24